About Us

 The third Red Book volume was published in 2013.
 Derbyshire Volume IIIBolsover and Adjoining Parishes describes the small market town of Bolsover in north-east Derbyshire and four parishes immediately to its north (Barlborough, Clowne, Elmton – including Creswell – and Whitwell).

-Our latest publication – a ‘spin-off’ from our main work, on Hasland – was published in June 2022.
+A very successful ‘spin-off’ from our main work – on Hasland – was published in June 2022.
 Here our county editor – Philip Riden – talks to the audience at our launch event.
+This book is now sold out.
+Our most recent book published is on Wingerworth

 Part of volume II, detailing the medieval religious houses of Derbyshire, is available free on British History Online (opens in new window).
 For full access to all volumes, check the local library catalogue or your local archive.